RCIA – An Initiation to Journey in Faith…

 When Jesus turned and saw them following, he said to them, “What are you looking for?”
 They said to him, “Rabbi” (which translated means Teacher) “where are you staying?”
 He said to them, “Come and see.”

-Saint John Paul II Catholic Community welcomes you as you seek to enrich your faith life and explore the possibility of becoming a Catholic Christian.
+Saint John Paul II Parish welcomes you as you seek to enrich your faith life and explore the possibility of becoming a Catholic Christian.
 Our Catholic Community shares and celebrates this journey with you, through a process called: The Rite of Christian Initiation of Adults (RCIA).

 What is RCIA?